 For a study where the admin has pasted in a custom Participant HTML page, the custom participant view is exported as participant.html.

-Export data in datasets; omitting this object creates a study template for use creating new matching but empty studies.
+Export data in datasets; omitting this object creates a study template useful for creating empty clone studies.

 Participant Comment Settings